dojyorin/arduino_m0_tweak/README.md

 The ATSAM series clock supply system is divided into 3 stages.

-1. "Clock Source" that generates (crystal or PLL) the clock.
+1. "Clock Source" that generates the clock.
+(Crystal or Lock-Loop)
-2. "Clock Generator" that adjust (prescale, etc.) the clock.
+2. "Clock Generator" that adjust (Prescale, etc.) the clock.
+(GCLK)
 3. "Peripherals" that use clock.

 The SAMD21 uses clock source that always outputs 48MHz, usually called "DFLL", and clock generator called "GCLK0" to generate a 48MHz core clock.